No products in the cart.

 CBD is an abbreviation for Cannabidiol, a naturally occurring compound of the cannabis plant.
 Even though marijuana and CBD both come from the cannabis sativa plant and both offer health benefits, the difference is that CBD is non-intoxicating.
 This allows more people to enjoy the favorable nature of this naturally occurring substance.

 CBD oil interacts with the endocannabinoid system (ECS), a complex communication network consisting of endocannabinoids (cannabis-like substances inside the body), cell receptors, and enzymes.
 The ECS is responsible for maintaining a state of order and balance, and when something goes amiss, the ECS sends out signals for a precise and appropriate response.
-But when the ECS doesn’t function properly, internal breakdowns can occur, causing anxiety, depression, digestive upset, acne, inflammation, pain, and more unpleasant effects.
+But when the ECS doesn’t function properly, internal breakdowns can occur, causing anxiety, digestive upset, inflammation, pain, and more unpleasant effects.

 People have used CBD in Michigan to help restore balance when the ECS isn’t responding quickly or adequately enough.
 Some residents use CBD oil on their pets and animals, to promote comfort and well-being.